chardila/sagrada_generator/README.md

 # Sagrada generator

 This script generate card for your PnP projects.
-The original idea came from (this bgg post)[https://boardgamegeek.com/filepage/219948/sagrada-card-generator] and I decide to migrate de PowerShell script to python script.
+The original idea came from (this bgg post)[https://boardgamegeek.com/filepage/219948/sagrada-card-generator] and Somebody, here (https://gitlab.com/jirsis/sagrada-generator) migrated de PowerShell script to python script.
+Here I cloned and modify a little

 ## Execution